CPRIT funds research on advanced radiotherapy for lung cancer

 The grant includes 23 investigators from UT Southwestern, UT M.D.
-Anderson Cancer Center, UT Health Science Center at San Antonio and Texas A&M University.
+Anderson Cancer Center, UT Health Science Center at San Antonio, and Texas A&M University.

-Dr. Robert Timmerman, Professor of Radiation Oncology and Neurological Surgery, is leading the Phase 3 clinical trial called Realizing Technological Advances – the State of Texas Advanced Radiation Therapy (START) Trial.
+Robert Timmerman, M.D., Professor of Radiation Oncology and Neurological Surgery, is leading the Phase 3 clinical trial called Realizing Technological Advances – the State of Texas Advanced Radiation Therapy (START) Trial.
 The study will measure lung cancer cure rates comparing hypofractionated radiotherapy and conventional, longer-term radiotherapy and also will train physicians in the advanced therapy.

 “Because we have more accurate imaging of the tumor, we can deliver a high-radiation dose over a shorter period of time,” Dr. Choy said.
 Using this regimen, the treatment period can be cut in half, to three weeks.